Our mission statement

 Background and purpose

-AFLNT Academies refers to the men’s Under 18 and 16 also the Senior and U18 women’s squads and teams that represent the Northern Territory.
+NT Thunder Academy refers to the men’s and women's Under 18 and 16 squads and teams that represent the Northern Territory.

-The AFLNT Academy exists to offer AFL players in the Northern Territory the very best development experience that can be provided.
+The NT Thunder Academy exists to offer footy players in the Northern Territory the very best development experience that can be provided.
 It is centred on the development of the person in all facets and the individual’s ability to contribute in a team environment.

-The AFLNT Academy works hand in hand with the AFL National Academy to ensure that payers are kept updated with modern trends and teachings.
+The NT Thunder Academy works hand in hand with the AFL National Academy to ensure that payers are kept updated with modern trends and teachings.
 AFLNT puts a major emphasis on off-field development ensuring that each player is attending school, undergoing tertiary education or are employed on a full-time basis.

 The different squads and teams compete in different competitions, carnivals and games around Australia, representing the NT, and are also applicable for national teams.

 AFLNT is revamping its Academy and talent pathway structure to give aspiring footballers the opportunity to succeed at the highest level possible.

 The changes stem from the increase of local talent programs due to the successful AFLW season and the continued growth of Academy programs and fixtures in the Territory and on the national Academy front.